 - Santa Clara Adult Education

-Santa Clara Adult Education offers career training, vocational training and free training for the homeless.
+Santa Clara Adult Ed offers career training, vocational training and free training for the homeless.
 They also assist in the implementation of CalWORKs and provide advanced training to immigrants.

 - Services for Brain Injury